-AP encourages partners to tell their stories through stitching.
-Some of the most powerful images have come from ten women who were forced into sexual slavery by rebels in Northern Uganda.
-Victoria Nyanjura started Women in Action for Women (WAW) for the survivors and has embraced story-telling with enthusiasm.
-She is seen with a block by Stella Awor, describing Stella's assault.
+AP encourages partners to describe their campaigns through stitching.
+Some of the most powerful recent images have come from ten women who were forced into sexual slavery by rebels in Northern Uganda.
+Victoria Nyanjura started Women in Action for Women (WAW) for the survivors and has embraced the storytelling model with enthusiasm.
+She is seen here with a block by Stella Awor, describing her assault.